Find Trade Colleges

 Types of Electric Motor, and Power Tool Repairer

-Job Opportunities for Electric Motor, and Power Tool Repairers
+Is There Job Demand for Electric Motor, and Power Tool Repairers?

 In 2016, there was an estimated number of 17,300 jobs in the United States for Electric Motor, and Power Tool Repairer.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,200 new jobs for Electric Motor, and Power Tool Repairer by 2026.
-The BLS estimates 1,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,800 job openings in this field each year.

 The states with the most job growth for Electric Motor Repairer are Idaho, Utah, and Wyoming.
 Watch out if you plan on working in Nebraska, Mississippi, or Kansas.
 These states have the worst job growth for this type of profession.